TjadenWright/NASA_BTI/README.md

 **Arduino Setup**
 * Make sure to put any custom functions in the arduino library folder: \Documents\Arduino\libraries\
+* An example of a custon function is ADS1219_code/ADS1219/

 **Upload from VScode**
 1. Use the global repository section: https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer